Theoretical Approximation Ratios for Warm-Started QAOA on 3-Regular Max-Cut Instances at Depth $p=1$: Approximation Ratios for Depth-1 Warm-Started QAOA on 3-Regular Graphs

 Note that for $\kappa \geq 4/5$, because of the constraint $r_1+r_6 \leq 1-\kappa \leq 1/5$ in $\mathcal{P}'(\kappa)$, the constraints $r_1 \leq \frac{1}{5}$ and $r_6 \leq \frac{1}{5}$ become redundant (due to the non-negativity constraints) and can thus be removed without changing the constraint polytope.

 Similar to what was done in Sections \ref{sec:graphStructures} and \ref{sec:coloredGraphStructures}, we can obtain an even lower bound by swapping the order of maximization and minimization of the optimization problems above; this is formalized in Theorem \ref{thm:lowerBoundVaryingKappa}.
 We denote these lower bounds as $\mathbf{LB}_\kappa(\theta)$ and $\mathbf{LB}'_\kappa(\theta)$ corresponding to the case where the warm-start is generated from $\mathcal{A}_\kappa$ and $\mathcal{A}'_\kappa$ respectively.
-This swap has numerous benefits already discussed in Section \ref{sec:graphStructures} (with further details in Appendix \ref{sec:optimizationDetails}) and preliminary numerical experiments suggest this swap does not change the final objective value of the optimization.
+This swap has numerous benefits already discussed in Section \ref{sec:graphStructures} (with further details in Section \ref{sec:optimizationDetails}) and preliminary numerical experiments suggest this swap has zero or little effect on the final objective value of the optimization.

 \begin{theorem} The following inequalities hold:

 \end{theorem}